snowplow/documentation/docs/collecting-data/collecting-from-own-applications/react-native-tracker/custom-tracking-using-schemas/index.md

 **Required properties**

 - `schema`: (string) – A valid Iglu schema path.
 This must point to the location of the custom event’s schema, of the format: `iglu:{vendor}/{name}/{format}/{version}`.
 - `data`: (object) – The custom data for your event.
-This data must conform to the schema specified in the `schema` argument, or the event will fail validation and land in bad rows.
+This data must conform to the schema specified in the `schema` argument, or the event will fail validation and become a [failed event](/docs/understanding-your-pipeline/failed-events/index.md).

 To track a custom self-describing event, use the `trackSelfDescribingEvent` method of the tracker.